 Wouldn’t it be great if one of those coveted clicks went to your site?

 While businesses can take the time to organically grow their audience, there’s also another way.
-Pay-per-click, or PPC, is a type of internet marketing where advertisers pay a fee each time someone clicks on their ads.
+Pay-per-click is a type of internet marketing where advertisers pay a fee each time someone clicks on their ads.

 By the time you finish this resource, you’ll have a firm understanding of PPC as well as the tools necessary to launch your own campaign.
 We’ll also provide additional resources at the end of each chapter so you can continue learning about PPC.